kakins/BlazoryQueryBuilder/README.md

 # BlazoryQueryBuilder
-Dynamic query builder using Blazor, ASP.NET Core, and Entity Framework
+Dynamic query builder using Blazor and Entity Framework

 This is a work in progress.